 - Vanilla bean: Vanilla bean or vanilla bean paste works perfect in adding bold flavor to this dessert.
+You could replace with 2 teaspoons of high quality vanilla extract.

 FAQ's for the best Manuka and Vanilla Panna Cotta